We asked Canadian skater, Kurtis Dawe, for his review of this year’s Tregaron Freeride

 I felt pretty good about the course so I tried some street turtles with Duncan.
 We had a riot!
 Those things were so twitchy and always made for very close right races.

 We partied hard that night and I was properly Introduced to many of the other boarders and lugers in the community.
 The community in the U.K. Is awesome!
 Everyone is really nice and welcoming.
 It actually reminded me a lot of Vancouver.

-The finals was next and I was stoked to see it was pouring rain at the top.
+The finals were next and I was stoked to see it was pouring rain at the top.

-I had so much fun at the tergaron race.
+I had so much fun at the Tregaron race.
 The organizers did such an amazing job and the race ran very smoothly with lots of runs.
-It was super fun and a fantastic introduction into the DH scene in the uk and London area.
+It was super fun and a fantastic introduction to the DH scene in the UK and London area.
 I’m really excited to travel around and meet up with the locals more often and hit some more spots.”